Integration and Resource Estimation of Cryoelectronics for Superconducting Fault-Tolerant Quantum Computers: Current Approaches

 \subsection{Superconducting Digital Logic}

 Superconducting digital logic has been explored as a cryogenic companion technology for superconducting quantum computers, motivated by intrinsic compatibility with low temperatures and the possibility of fast, low-jitter signal generation using Josephson junctions.
 In SFQ logic, information is encoded in quantized voltage pulses, and early concepts of interfacing SFQ-type circuits with superconducting qubits were discussed in Refs~\cite{Zhou2001,Semenov2003}.

-In a heterogeneous stack (Fig.~1), Superconducting digital logic mainly targets the room-temperature timing-critical digital front end (local sequencing and multiplexed fan-out) by moving it into the cryostat, thereby reducing cable count and shortening feedback paths~\cite{Mohseni2024,Brennan2025Interfaces}.
+In a heterogeneous stack [Fig.~1(b)], superconducting digital logic mainly targets the room-temperature timing-critical digital front end (local sequencing and multiplexed fan-out) by moving it into the cryostat, thereby reducing cable count and shortening feedback paths~\cite{Mohseni2024,Brennan2025Interfaces}.

 In SFQ-based control, a central idea is to synthesize qubit rotations using resonant trains of SFQ pulses rather than shaped analog microwave envelopes, and theoretical studies established that suitably designed pulse trains can realize coherent single-qubit rotations~\cite{McDermott2014,Liebermann2016}.
-Experimentally, a key milestone was the demonstration of coherent control of a transmon using an SFQ pulse driver cofabricated on the same chip as the qubit at millikelvin temperatures~\cite{Leonard2019}.
+Experimentally, a key milestone was the demonstration of coherent control of a transmon using an SFQ pulse driver cofabricated on the same chip as the qubit at mK temperatures~\cite{Leonard2019}.
 While co-locating SFQ circuitry near the superconducting quantum processor enables compact integration, quasiparticle generation and electromagnetic disturbance remain important considerations in such hybrid layouts~\cite{Leonard2019}.

 One mitigation strategy is therefore to place the Josephson pulse-generation circuitry at a higher-temperature stage with larger cooling power, while keeping the superconducting quantum processor at the base temperature stage~\cite{Howe2022,CastellanosBeltran2023}.
 For example, Howe \textit{et al.} demonstrated digital control of a transmon operated at 10~mK using pulses generated at the 3~K stage, reporting an on-chip dissipation well below $100~\mu\mathrm{W}$ for the Josephson pulse generator in their single-qubit demonstration~\cite{Howe2022}.
+Relatedly, Liu \textit{et al.} demonstrated SFQ-based digital control in a multichip module hosting two flux-tunable transmons at a 20~mK base temperature, achieving an error per Clifford gate of 1.2\% while physically separating the SFQ driver and qubit chips to mitigate quasiparticle poisoning~\cite{Liu2023MCM}.